islandtrails/trails/README.md

 ## Other Prince Edward Island Trails — Updated in OpenStreetMap

-These trails are not managed by Island Trails, will be updated from the Recreation PEI survey in OpenStreetMap:
+These trails are not managed by Island Trails, but were also updated in OpenStreetMap from the Recreation PEI survey:

 | Trail | Shapefile  | GPX | OpenStreetMap | Waymarked Trails |
 |----|---|---|---|---|